Mackmiller/Classical-Music-Data-Driven-Story/README.md

 ## Data

-- Data was sent from Google world trends for Bach, Beethoven and Mozart.
+- Data was sent from Google world trends for musical composers Bach, Beethoven and Mozart.

 - Data was sent from Google world trends for the general search term "classical music".